UCT-MARiS/.github/profile/README.md

 The MARiS Centre is structured around inter-related science foci:

 1. Antarctic and Southern Ocean Research,
-2. Marine Research on the southern African margin, and
+2. Marine Research on the Southern African Margin, and
 3. Innovation in Chemical, Materials and Observational Engineering.

 ## More Information